egovernment/eregistrations-starter/README.md

 __Warning: This project is updated on-demand basis.
 If you want to setup new eRegistrations system, please contact project authors to confirm whether its codebase us up to date and safe for initialization of new a system__

+For more information about eRegistrations project see [help.eregistrations.org](http://help.eregistrations.org/)

 ### To initialize new system proceed with following steps:

 - Clone this repository into folder where you wish to develop new system